Comparative Law Final Exam

 - You should discuss the factual or legal factors disclosed by your research in a thoughtful, critical and original manner that shows your command of the material related to our course.

 You are interviewing a family for possible representation in a law suit.
 The parents of a teen girl wish to challenge her suspension from a public school where she is a tenth-grader.
-Her principal suspended her after she refused to stop wearing a "burkini", a type of swim wear for women designed meet Muslim religious dress-code, while participating in swim class that is a required PE course at her school.You must explain to the girl, whose name is Fatima, and to her parents, Alwaleed and Maha Hasboun, how the process would work, and what the possible outcome, including remedies and effect of decision, would be.
+Her principal suspended her after she refused to stop wearing a veil ("hijab"), designed to meet Muslim religious dress-code, while attending classes at her school.You must explain to the girl, whose name is Fatima, and to her parents, Alwaleed and Maha Hasboun, how the process would work, and what the possible outcome, including remedies and effect of decision, would be.
 But you must do so by describing how the same legal matter would proceed if you were to pursue a Federal Court action in the United States District Court for the Middle District of Florida or if you were to pursue the equivalent action in the French legal system, assuming that the Fatima and her parents live in Toulouse.

 In detailing your analysis, please cover the following topics: